 David George, General Manager

 grew up in a musical family in Arlington, VA, and studied piano and double bass through high school.
 He received a bachelor of music in double bass from the Cleveland Institute of Music and a bachelor of arts in economics from Case Western Reserve University.
 He attended graduate school at the University of Maryland where he earned a master of music while working on the staff of the National Orchestral Institute.
-Before coming to San Luis Obispo, Dave served as the Assistant Personnel Manager at the Baltimore Symphony for two years.
+Before coming to San Luis Obispo, Dave served as the Assistant Personnel Manager at the Baltimore Symphony for two seasons.
 As a bassist, Dave has performed with the Baltimore, National, and Fairfax symphonies, the Chautauqua, Pacific, Tanglewood, and Staunton festivals, and was principal of the Grammy-nominated Inscape Chamber Orchestra.
-In 2009, he served as principal for the YouTube Symphony at Carnegie Hall.
 He is a member of the San Luis Obispo Symphony and has also performed with the Santa Barbara Chamber Orchestra, Symphony of the Vines, SLO Master Chorale and Opera SLO.
-Dave lives in San Luis Obispo with his wife, Jessica, and their daughter, Hazel.
+Dave lives in San Luis Obispo with his wife, Jessica, and their two children, Hazel and Cody.
 Email Dave.

-located permanently to the Central Coast 16 years ago after vacationing in the area for many years.
-She brings 26 years of bookkeeping and office experience, including Hearst Castle and the Museum of Natural History in Morro Bay, not to mention her reason, serenity and humor, to the office of the Festival.
-She and her husband, Shadie, reside in the picturesque town of Cambria with their dogs Brandi and Max.
+located permanently to the Central Coast 22 years ago after vacationing in the area for many years.
+She brings 37 years of bookkeeping and office experience, including Hearst Castle and the Museum of Natural History in Morro Bay, not to mention her reason, serenity and humor, to the office of the Festival.
+She and her husband, Shadie, reside in the picturesque town of Cambria with their furbaby Mandy.
 Email Kathy.

 Susan Desmond, Volunteer Coordinator & House Manager

-has been Volunteer Coordinator/House Manager at the Clark Center for the Performing Arts for the past fifteen years.
-An active member of the local theatre scene, Susan has volunteered for the SLO Little Theatre, Central Coast Follies, and Chameleon Productions among others.
+has been Volunteer Coordinator/House Manager at the Clark Center for the Performing Arts for the past 17 years.
+An active member of the local theatre scene, Susan has volunteered for the SLO Repertory Theatre, Central Coast Follies, and Chameleon Productions among others.
 She’s thrilled to be working with Festival Mozaic as Volunteer Coordinator/House Manager and loves getting to know our volunteers and patrons alike.
 Email Susan.

 has performed and stage managed concerts and events all over the country and the world, including performances at the Christopher Cohan Center, The Clark Center, with the San Luis Obispo Symphony, San Francisco Renegades, San Luis Obispo Youth Symphony, and the Cal Poly Wind Orchestra.
 A classically-trained percussionist, Zach performs in and teaches a wide variety of groups, including orchestras, drum and bugle corps and high school bands across California.